CamilaRomualdo/camilaromualdo/README.md

 # About

 Hi there!
 My name is Camila,
-I'm a front-end developer specializing in software development.
+I'm a front-end developer specializing in software engineer.

 # Contact